Parijat-K/manomita-portfolio/content/home/experience.md

 # Experience widget.

-widget = "experience"  # Do not modify this line! active = true  # Activate this widget? true/false

-title = "Experience"
-subtitle = ""
+widget = "experience"  # Do not modify this line! active = true  # Activate this widget? true/falseheadless = true  # Homepage is headless, other widget pages are not. title = "Experience" subtitle = ""